junxit/us-congress-code/title-26/chapter-1/sec-529a.md

   - **(4)** *Member of family* The term “member of the family” means, with respect to any designated beneficiary, an individual who bears a relationship to such beneficiary which is described in subparagraph 22 So in original.
 The word “subparagraph” probably should not appear. section 152(d)(2)(B).
 For purposes of the preceding sentence, a rule similar to the rule of section 152(f)(1)(B) shall apply.
   - **(5)** *Qualified disability expenses* The term “qualified disability expenses” means any expenses related to the eligible individual’s blindness or disability which are made for the benefit of an eligible individual who is the designated beneficiary, including the following expenses: education, housing, transportation, employment training and support, assistive technology and personal support services, health, prevention and wellness, financial management and administrative services, legal fees, expenses for oversight and monitoring, funeral and burial expenses, and other expenses, which are approved by the Secretary under regulations and consistent with the purposes of this section.
   - **(6)** *ABLE account* The term “ABLE account” means an account established by an eligible individual, owned by such eligible individual, and maintained under a qualified ABLE program.
-  - **(7)** *Contracting State* The term “contracting State” means a State without a qualified ABLE program which has entered into a contract with a State with a qualified ABLE program to provide residents of the contracting State access to a qualified ABLE program.
 - **(f)** *Transfer to State* Subject to any outstanding payments due for qualified disability expenses, upon the death of the designated beneficiary, all amounts remaining in the qualified ABLE account not in excess of the amount equal to the total medical assistance paid for the designated beneficiary after the establishment of the account, net of any premiums paid from the account or paid by or on behalf of the beneficiary to a Medicaid Buy-In program under any State Medicaid plan established under title XIX of the Social Security Act, shall be distributed to such State upon filing of a claim for payment by such State.
 For purposes of this paragraph, the State shall be a creditor of an ABLE account and not a beneficiary.
 Subsection (c)(3) shall not apply to a distribution under the preceding sentence.
 - **(g)** *Regulations* The Secretary shall prescribe such regulations or other guidance as the Secretary determines necessary or appropriate to carry out the purposes of this section, including regulations—
   - **(1)** to enforce the 1 ABLE account per eligible individual limit,